 Can this method be applied to any other systems?

-:
+Marc Hirt: Our method could be modified to control afterload in different muscle tissue culture systems, which could include skeletal muscle, smooth muscle or excised papillary muscle.

 How would you expect an individual who has never performed this technique to struggle?